-Val lue Sector Lockdown Status C C Sector is not locked down and can be programmed and erased (the default state).
-1 1 Sector is permanently locked down and can never be programmed or erased again.
+Value Sector Lockdown Status 0 Sector is not locked down and can be programmed and erased.
+This is the default state.
+1 Sector is permanently locked down and can never be programmed or erased again.

 Issuing the Sector Lockdown command to a particular sector address will set the corresponding Sector Lockdown Register to the Logical 1 state.
 Each Sector Lockdown Register can only be set once; therefore, once set to the Logical 1 state, a Sector Lockdown Register cannot be reset back to the Logical 0 state.